Skip to main content

 Works on 2020+ vehicles with recent software:

-1. Insert the USB drive into the glovebox USB port (or center console on older models)
+1. Insert the USB drive into the glovebox USB-A port (or center console on older models)

 2. Go to Controls > Safety > Dashcam